|One of the biggest

 good thing whether you need a better ride on your daily

 commute or more grip while getting on the gas exiting

 What you are really purchasing when you buy aftermarket quality suspension is a greater margin of safety and a larger margin of error with some extra comfort thrown in.
 You get to ride faster with less drama and more compliance and feedback from your own motorcycle.
 For your specific needs of track riding there is no better way to improve the bike.
 When the bike is doing what it is supposed to underneath you then that frees up your mind to focus on other issues like body position, throttle management and hitting those brake markers with confidence instead of worrying about the ripples in the braking zone or that dip at the apex of Turn 6 and how they are going to upset the chassis etc. Proper suspension makes the bike predictable in all conditions.
 Additionally if the bike is working with you instead of fighting you into and out of every turn then when you do make a riding mistake you stand a much better chance of the bike correcting itself and keeping you on two wheels than if the bike is working against you and protesting your inputs the entire time.

-The RC51 for its time has some of the best OEM parts ever put on a production motorcycle.
+The RC51 for its time has some well thought out OEM forks.
 A click here or there makes a difference in contrast to other period suspension parts like on my old 900RR where you could basically turn any adjuster you like from lock to lock without really affecting anything until you closed the entire circuit off However the springs rates are still designed around riding 2 up and the valving is completely out of spec for serious solo riding

 Additonally depending on your needs you might find an aftermarket suspension linkage is beneficial as well